KEggensperger/keggensperger.github.io/_pages/about.md

 Previously, she was part of the [ML Lab](https://ml.informatik.uni-freiburg.de/) at the University of Freiburg, where she completed her Ph.D. under the supervision of [Frank Hutter](https://ml.informatik.uni-freiburg.de/profile/hutter/) and [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer) (2022).
-She also co-developed open-source tools for HPO methods and AutoML systems and has been a member of the team winning three AutoML competitions (2016, 2018, 2020).
-She co-organized the AutoML workshop series at ICML in [2019](https://sites.google.com/view/automl2019icml/), [2020](https://sites.google.com/view/automl2020/home) and [2021](https://sites.google.com/view/automl2021) and serves as a social chair for the [AutoML Conference](www.automl.cc) in 2022 and 2023.
+Katharina also co-developed open-source tools for HPO methods and AutoML systems and has been a member of the team winning three AutoML competitions (2016, 2018, 2020).
+She is part of the [Automl.org](automl.org) group, co-organized the AutoML workshop series at ICML in [2019](https://sites.google.com/view/automl2019icml/), [2020](https://sites.google.com/view/automl2020/home) and [2021](https://sites.google.com/view/automl2021) and serves as a social chair for the [AutoML Conference](www.automl.cc) in 2022 and 2023.

 News
 ======